codetakki/remoteToLocalimagevsCode/README.md

 This project uses the base code from [ImageSaver by Ademiking](https://github.com/Ademking/imgsaver) <br>
 This extension helps replaceing remote image urls with local uris by downloading the images and replacing the paths

-## TODO

-This project is in very early stages.
-I currently see the following upgrades:
-- Ability to replace single images DONE
-- Ability to replace for a entier file DONE
-- Settings for default path and image file DONE
-- Dialog for selecting wanted save path
-- Settings for chaning dowloaded image name DONE
-  - original file name with index?
-DONE
-  - Formated timestamps DONE

 ## Features